A-gent/PDAnet-Modem-PC-Handler/README.md

 ## "modemConfig.cfg" SETTINGS FILE TABLE
 <p align="center">
+Below is a table of contents with the names of each configurable setting, its corresponding default value, acceptable value ranges, and description explaining its purpose and use.
 </p>

 | CONFIG FILE COMMAND   |      SECTION      |  VALUE RANGE | DEFAULT VALUE | DESCRIPTION |